Navigating parenting in Switzerland

 How parents negotiate the different co-existing forms of knowledge, and how they interact with those who have the authority to speak knowledgeably, remains unstudied in Switzerland.
 The investigation of the (power) relationships between parents, relatives, friends, and experts in which childrearing is embedded will contribute to the emerging field of Parenting Culture Studies which explores the globalizing tendencies of expert-led child rearing and its potential to transform local child rearing cultures.

-I will address these questions through ethnographic fieldwork in the German speaking part of Switzerland, in Zürich, Luzern, and Lenzburg, with parents’ and child care experts, such as midwives, lactation consultants, mother’s and father’s advisors, paediatricians, daycare personnel, children’s rights activists, and policy makers.
+I will address these questions through ethnographic fieldwork in the German speaking part of Switzerland with parents and child care experts, such as midwives, lactation consultants, mother’s and father’s advisors, paediatricians, daycare personnel, children’s rights activists, and policy makers.